Acorns is a six-year-old new york based company working on the concept of investing and saving, it’s basically an investment software provider.

 Another amazing feature is its retirement account service, which is called “Acorns Later.”
 According to the company, “this is the most popular product of the company, which attracts more than 350,000 investors all across the world who have successfully contributed more than $40 million to this account up to the present date.”

 Kerner says that “The average number of years of a person who contributed to this account when calculated by us was 32 years, and their income ranged between $50K and $60K.”
-But it has been significantly noted by us that more and more elderly people, even those who are more than 90 years old, are also significantly contributing to this account.
+However, it has come to our attention that a growing number of older persons, including those who are over 90 years old, are also making a large contribution to this account.